martintrojer/martintrojer.github.com/content/post/2012-07-17-replicating-datomicdatalog-queries-with-corelogic-take-2.md

                       (== q# [~@(lvars find)])))))))
 ```

-The two examples above can now be written like so;
+The two examples above can now be written like so:

 ```clojure
 (do